src-d/lookout-sdk/README.md

    ```
  - start [grpc server](https://grpc.io/docs/tutorials/basic/python.html#starting-the-server) and add Analyzer instance to it

-SDK conatains a quickstart example of the Analyzer that detects language and number of functions for every file [language-analyzer.py](./language-analyzer.py):
+SDK conatains a quickstart example of an Analyzer that detects language and number of functions for every file [language-analyzer.py](./language-analyzer.py):
  - `pip3 install -r analyzer-requirements.txt`
  - `python3 language-analyzer.py`